Physician Assistant Program

 will seek and retain employment as primary care Physician Assistants in medically underserved areas of the Commonwealth of Pennsylvania

-The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) has granted the status of "Accreditation-Continued" to the Lock Haven University Physician Assistant Program sponsored by Lock Haven University.
-"Accreditation-Continued" is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.
+The Lock Haven University Physician Assistant Program has been continually accredited since 1997.
+In 2012 the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) granted the LHU PA Program the status of "Accreditation-Continued" "Accreditation-Continued" is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.
+To learn more about Accreditation Types and review cycles visit http://www.arc-pa.org/accreditation/accreditation-types-review-cycle/

 Information regarding PA Program Accreditation and ARC-PA can be found at http://www.arc-pa.org/.